ChristoPy/raportti/README.md

 # Raportti
-Capture error logs from your application.
+Capture logs from your application.

 ## What is is